The Ultimate Guide to Google Performance Max Campaigns [2025]

 Finding new audience segments

 Performance Max enables access to new audience segments by utilizing the search engine's real-time understanding of consumer intent, preferences, and other behavioral characteristics across all its channels.
-This allows you to target your ads to the right people at the right time, when they are searching for products or services similar to yours.
+This allows you to target your PMax ads to the right people at the right time, when they are searching for products or services similar to yours.

 Time saved